ajjankowski/ALK-Selenium-Java-Project/README.md

 # DDT-Selenium-Java-TestNG

-Project is an example of Data Driven Development.
+Project is an example of Data-Driven testing.

 ### DDT used in project
 * TestNG.xml parameters